satyavenigopisetti/understandinggit/README.md

+GITHUB BASICS

 1. Create a GitHub Repository
 Go to https://github.com/new
 Create a new repo — do not initialize with README if you're pushing existing files.